PrestaShopCorp/psxmarketingwithgoogle/README.md

 **Sync your product catalog with Google**

-Connect your store to Google Merchant Center and synchroniwe your entire product catalog in a few clicks.
+Connect your store to Google Merchant Center and synchronize your entire product catalog in a few clicks.
 Product attributes such as price and availability will be automatically updated everyday.

 **Enable free listings for your products**